 Human nature is darkly sinful, and in the proximity of Grace are found the greatest temptations...
 This, after all, has been what the Catholic Church has taught, through 20 centuries.
 It is a church which can hardly be surprised by the presence of evil, both without and within its ranks.
 Yet it is a mark of the true Church, that when she fails she is singled out for special treatment.
 In that sense, even if they do it from the bad motive of anti-Catholic prejudice, people are right to hold the Catholic Church to higher standards.
 David Warren, Ottawa Citizen, Sept 23, 2003

 God said that the weeds will grow with the wheat.(Mat 13:30).
-It is not surprising to me that the Church has chosen some bad people.
+It is not surprising that the Church has chosen some bad people.
 Even Jesus chose a bad disciple, Judas.
 We don't say "Hey Jesus can't be the Saviour, he was pagan because he had a bad disciple."
-Of the first apostles, Peter denied him 3 times, on the day of his trial, and 11 out of 12 deserted him in Gethsemane.
+Of the first apostles, Peter denied him 3 times on the day of his trial, and 11 out of 12 deserted him in Gethsemane.
 Why would we think the Church would be spared from bad people if Jesus' original 12 were not even spared from the attacks of the devil.

 The media was in a frenzy covering the scandal.
 In the height of the media fire storm upon the Church, a reporter with a national paper asked Richard John Neuhaus in puzzlement, "We did Watergate and Nixon fell, we did Enron and it fell, how come the Church is still standing?"
 Many Catholics feel it is because Jesus told Peter "...I will build my Church and the gates of Hades shall not prevail against it."
 (Mathew 16:18)